dragon.data.zarr.Store

 Returns a list of manager stats, one for each manager of the distributed dictionary.
 See the DDictManagerStats structure for a description of its contents.

 Advance the checkpoint identifier of this client to the newest checkpoint across all managers.
 This does not guarantee that all managers have advanced to the same checkpoint.
-That is up to the application which may guarantee all managers are at the same checkpoint by setting and getting values from managers in checkpoints and checkpoints advance.
-See the ddict_checkpoint_pi.py demo in examples/dragon_data/ddict for an example of an application that uses this method.
+It does guarantee that the client that calls this will have advanced to the newest checkpoint across all the mangerrs.
+See the ddict_checkpoint_pi.py demo in ddict/ddict_checkpoint_pi.py for an example of an application that uses this method.

 Parameters: